 Khubani Ka Meetha – Homemade Hyderabadi Apricot Dessert

-Hyderabadi Khubani Ka Meetha is a traditional, classical, and famous royal dessert that represents the rich cultural values of Hyderabad.
+I tell you that Hyderabadi Khubani Ka Meetha is a traditional, classical, and famous royal dessert that represents the rich cultural values of Hyderabad.
+Read about affordable Khubani Ka Meetha online.

 Read my interesting blog on why homemade desserts are better.

-It is made from dried apricots cooked over a medium flame.
+I made it from dried apricots cooked over a medium flame.

 Read more about my yummiest meetha.